irexio/cliqstr-apa-v2/docs/SCHEMA-FIELD-GUIDE.md

 **Purpose:** Store per-child permissions managed by parents in Parent HQ
 **Location:** One record per child (via `profileId`)

+**CRITICAL SECURITY:** Profile name is LOCKED to account name
+- Child's account name (from parent setup) cannot be changed in social profile
+- Prevents adults from creating fake child accounts and impersonating minors
+- **Grooming prevention tactic:** Adults cannot pose as children in cliqs
+- `displayName` is optional for nicknames, but real name always comes from `accounts`
+- myProfiles.createProfile validates that names match accounts data

 **Calendar-Related Fields:**
 ```typescript